-Last year alone, 14,000 professionals received our training.
-Over 80,000 adults at risk of serious harm or murder and more than 100,000 children received support through dedicated multi-agency support designed by us and delivered with partners.
-In the last six years, over 4,000 perpetrators have been challenged and supported to change by interventions we created with partners, and that’s just the start.
+Last year alone, nearly 13,500 professionals received our training.
+Over 70,000 adults at risk of serious harm or murder and more than 85,000 children received support through dedicated multi-agency support designed by us and delivered with partners.
+In the last four years, over 2,000 perpetrators have been challenged and supported to change by interventions we created with partners, and that’s just the start.

 Together we can end domestic abuse.
 Forever.
 For everyone.

-If you believe you have the qualities we have described, please take a look over the full job description and submit your 500-word cover letter and CV by 5pm on Friday 6th October 2023.
+If you believe you have the qualities we have described, please take a look over the job description and submit your 500-word cover letter, CV by Friday 30th September 2022 at 9.00am

 Visit our website